fidash/widget-compareflavors/README.md

-NVD3 Charts widget
+Flavor Comparator widget
 ======================

-The NVD3 Charts widget is a WireCloud widget that provides ...
+The Flavor Comparator widget is a WireCloud widget that enables you to compare private with public flavors.

 Build
 -----